Fit as a Mama Bear

 • Navitas Cacao Powder

 Now that I've sold you on using it, you're probably wondering the best ways to use it!
-Truthfully, you can make just about anything chocolate flavor, it's more learning to play around with intensity.
+Truthfully, you can make just about anything chocolate flavor, it's more about learning to play around with intensity.

 Keep in mind that cacao is potent.
 So more often than not, you don't need a lot of it.
 One tablespoon goes a long way!